johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 ### From `context.res` to `Promise<HttpResponseInit>`

-With a v3 function, we'd set properties on the `context` object to return values from our function.
+With a v3 function, we'd set the `context.res` property to return values from our function.
 With a v4 function, we return values from our function directly.
 What does this look like?

 ```diff
 -    context.res = {